expo/expo/docs/pages/build-reference/npm-hooks.md

 ---
-title: EAS Build hooks
+title: Build lifecycle hooks
 ---

 import { Collapsible } from '~/ui/components/Collapsible';

-There are five EAS Build-specific npm hooks that you can set in your **package.json**.
+There are five EAS Build lifecycle npm hooks that you can set in your **package.json**.
 See the [Android build process](android-builds.md) and [iOS build process](ios-builds.md) docs to get a better understanding about the internals of the build process.

 - `eas-build-pre-install` - executed before EAS Build runs `yarn install`.
 - `eas-build-post-install` - the behavior depends on the platform and project type: